 We’ve recently spent some time discovering the best locations and tides for permit on South Andros.
 While we don’t have big numbers of permits on our flats, a day spent looking for them under the right conditions is likely to result in some shots.

-Permit here are generally in the 15 to 30 lb. range and are best targeted with a 10-weight with a tropical floating line.
+Permit here are generally in the 15 to 30 lb. range and are best targeted using a 10-weight fly rod with a tropical floating line.

 The creek systems and the West side flats harbor populations of both resident and migratory tarpon.
 The tarpon fishery continues to develop but the habits and travel routes of South Andros’ silver kings have not yet been patterned to deliver highly consistent fishing.
 We’ll keep you posted as this fishery further develops.